John Goedde

 John W. Goedde (born May 20, 1949) was born in Chelan, Washington.
 He was a member of the Idaho Senate from 2002-2014 representing District 4, he previously served in District 3 from 2000-2002.
-He is married to Terri and is a father to two: Brian and Melissa (deceased) and one stepson.
+He is married to Terri and is a father to two: Melissa (deceased) and one stepson.

 Education and career

 Goedde attended Washington State University and received his BA in 1972.
 From 1973 to 1979, he was manager of Hayden Lake Country Club.
 From 1979 to 1983, he was an agent at Panhandle Insurance and Realty.
 He has been President of Panhandle Insurance Agency since 1983.

 In 1997, Goedde was School Board Trustee at Coeur d'Alene School District #271 for three years.

 In May 2014 John Goedde was defeated in the Republican primary to Mary Souza only getting 46.1% of the vote.

 Education Committee

 As the chair of the Education Committee of the Idaho Senate, Goedde introduced legislation in February 2013 that would require all Idaho high school students to read objectivist Ayn Rand's Atlas Shrugged.
 Students would also be required to pass an exam on the book in order to graduate.
-When asked why he chose that particular book, Goedde explained, "[t]hat book made my son a Republican."
 Goedde said that he didn't intend to schedule a hearing for the bill, which he referred to as a "shot across the bow" of the Idaho State Board of Education whose decisions he disagreed with.